Millions of Children in Emergencies Are Denied an Education. But That Can Change.

 “More than just formal learning, they are places where kids can have a safe space, where they can socialize protected from the threat of trafficking.”

-Save the Children currently runs 82 “child-friendly spaces,” or CFS, across the camp, where refugee children can play, interact, and learn, according to Lucie Eches, a child protection manager who spoke with Global Citizen.
+Save the Children currently runs 77 “child-friendly spaces,” or CFS, across the camps, where refugee children can play, interact, and learn, according to Lucie Eches, a child protection manager who spoke with Global Citizen.
+The organization aims to open two more CFSs and runs a total of around 340 educational spaces including temporary learning centers, home-based learning centers, and 10 education sessions in Girl-Friendly Spaces.

 Artolution, a community-based public arts group, is working with Save the Children to teach children in the largest refugee camp cluster, Cox’s Bazar, how to use art to cope with and explore their traumas.